 Build with Docker

-The source can be compiled from source with a Docker builder image.
+Helm can be compiled from source with a Docker build image.

 docker build -t myopennmshelmimage .